C.A.I. Second: The 2004 extraordinary administration and following transformations

-As of 1 January 2008, Volareweb was an integral part of Alitalia-LAI and was serving as the company's Italian low-cost subsidiary.
-Furthermore, due to Alitalia-LAI's hub switch from Milan-Malpensa to Rome-Fiumicino, several flights from Malpensa were discontinued (such as Kraków and Timișoara) and transferred to Volare.
-With the Alitalia-CAI-Air One fusion, these flights ceased to exist.
-Nowadays from Milan Malpensa Alitalia-CAI has adopted Air One as a subsidiary for low-fare flights.
-Only one Airbus A320 coming from parent Alitalia-CAI remained in the fleet (EI-IKB) to preserve the slots.
+In the spring of 2007, the airline attempted a relaunch by adding two new Airbus A.320s, strengthening its low-cost flight network with new destinations to and from Milan-Malpensa, eliminating Milan-Linate, and competing on some routes with other established low-cost airlines.
+By May 2008, Volare flew to 20 destinations in Europe while the charter subsidiary Air Europe flew to other long-haul destinations.
+As of 1 January 2008, Volareweb was an integral part of Alitalia-LAI and was operating as a low-cost subsidiary.
+Furthermore, due to Alitalia-LAI's hub switch from Milan-Malpensa to Rome-Fiumicino, several flights from the largest airport in Lombardy were transferred to Volare.
+In compliance with the agreements for Alitalia-CAI - Air One merger in early 2009, these flights ceased and Alitalia-CAI adopted Air One as a subsidiary for low-fare flights.
+Only one Airbus A320 coming from parent Alitalia-CAI remained in the fleet to preserve the slots.
+Scheduled operations were scaled back in November 2008, while the last charter flight was operated in December and Air Europe was discontinued.